On ParseHub, you can scrape information from many vehicle dealership websites for cars, vans, trucks, motorcycles... etc.

 2. The pop-up will ask you again whether this is a "next page" button.
 This time click on "No" and you will be prompted to "Create New Template" which you can call something such as "listing_details".
 This template will specify the information you would like from each individual listing's page.

-3. This should automatically open the first listing page and your new listing_details template on the left hand side.
+3. This should automatically open the first listing page and your new listing_details template on the left-hand side.

 Click to reveal more details on a template

-1. Click on the + sign next to "Select page", choose a Select command and use it to select the "Detailed vehicle info" link:
+1. Click on the + sign next to "Select page", choose a Select command and use it to select the first second tab "Interior":

 2. Click on the + sign next to your selection and choose a Click command.
-In the pop-up, choose "No" when asked if this is a "next page" button and then select he option to "Continue executing the current template".
+In the pop-up, choose "No" when asked if this is a "next page" button and then select the option to "Continue executing the current template".

 Scrape unordered vehicle specifications